chinabiue/al666ex/docs/index.md

 ---
 # Sponsors & Backers

-### At the end of 2024, the economic of world is very bad, lots of people didn't get hired, Also I will lose my job at that time.I **appreciate** if you can feed me something!  :fontawesome-solid-money-check-dollar:{.lg .green .middle}
+###  {--At the end of 2024, the economic of world is very bad, lots of people didn't get hired, Also I will lose my job at that time.I **appreciate** if you can feed me something!--} At the mid of 2025, I start a new journey, hope this can last for 5 or 10 years then I can prepare for retiring.  :fontawesome-solid-money-check-dollar:{.lg .green .middle}

 ??? danger "Thanks"